The Best CPU Cooler and Fan Buyer’s Guide – Fall 2024

 • CPU Cooler

 Thermalright is legendary in the CPU cooler business, having designed some of the very first premium tower coolers in the early 2000s.
 Their focus has always been on performance per dollar, providing a lot of metal for your money.
-And with the Phantom Spirit 120, that metal comes in the form of 7 chunky 6mm heatpipes, which you won’t find on any other cooler at this pricepoint.
-Also included are two large towers and two 120mm fans.
+And with the Phantom Spirit 120 Evo, that metal comes in the form of seven chunky 6mm heatpipes running through two big heatsink towers.
+They are aided by two ultra-premium 120mm fans using fluid dynamic bearings and a proven 9-blade design.
 All in all, you get class-leading performance at a price that no other manufacturer can touch!

 The Guru’s Tip

 The one thing to keep in mind with this incredible cooler is that it works best with low-profile RAM.
-Big RGB-lit heatsinks will require the front fan to be lifted considerably, reducing performance and increasing space requirements inside the case.
+Big RGB-lit RAM modules will require the front fan to be lifted considerably, reducing performance and increasing space requirements inside the case.

 • CPU Cooler